CT Segments 28-25

 It took 5 years, but we finally finished our northbound adventure on the Colorado Trail.
 In a word, it was epic.
 Or ‘sick’ if you’re an 11-year-old.

-We finished with a bang, having saved the 75 miles between Durango and Silverton for last.
-As NOBO hikers we ended in Silverton, our favorite trail town.
+We finished with a bang, having saved the five-star scenery between Durango and Silverton for last.
+As NOBO hikers we would the finish near Silverton, our favorite trail town.

 Day 0: